JohnSilentHill/fakeshot_roulette/README.md

 Currently, there are *most* of the items from the original game bar a few multiplayer-specific ones that probably won't be added since this is offline only.

-You can use the official [wiki](https://buckshot-roulette.fandom.com/wiki/Buckshot_Roulette_Wiki) or the 'info' command in-game for help.
+You can read below, or use the 'info' command in-game for help.

 # How to play